soruly/sola/README.md

 ### 8. Submit an image search
 ```
+docker cp /path/to/some/image.jpg sola_liresolr_1:/tmp/1.jpg
 node src/search.js /tmp/1.jpg
 ```
+This is temp solution, a better plan is to modify liresolr to support HTTP POST image.

 There is no JS API.
-It is suggested to send HTTP requests to solr directly.
+It is suggested to send HTTP requests to solr directly (just like whatanime.ga does).
 You may read `src/search.js` for reference.

 ### Watch for new files
 Instead of calling `npm run check-new` periodically, it can watch for file system events.